3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

-[TrenchBoot](https://github.com/TrenchBoot) *is a framework that allows individuals and projects to build security engines to perform launch integrity actions for their systems.* In the other words, it gives a tools to create the desirable solution.
+[TrenchBoot](https://github.com/TrenchBoot) *is a framework that allows individuals and projects to build security engines to perform launch integrity actions for their systems.* In other words, it provides tools to create the desirable solution.
 We will use a technology which measures and verifies running environment.
 To obtain that, TrenchBoot utilizes **Dynamic Root of Trust for Measurements** (DRTM).
 It is very complex topic and understanding it could take